ILLGrenoble/webx-router/README.md

 ### Session management

 The WebX Router maintains a collection of X11 sessions and associated WebX Engine.
-X11 session creation is delegated to the WebX Session Manager.
-A WebX Engine is spawned for the X11 session if necessary.
+New X11 sessions and WebX Engines are created if necessary.

-The WebX Session Manager generates a unique Id for each session: the WebX Router uses an environment variable when spawning a WebX Engine to forward this information to it.
+Each session has a unique Id: the WebX Router uses an environment variable when spawning a WebX Engine to forward this information to it.
 The Id is used to prefix all messages from an Engine and all instructions to it.

-When receiving session creation requests from a particular user, the WebX Router verifies that the X11 session Id is always valid: if the WebX Session Manager returns a new session Id then the WebX router will spawn a new WebX Engine.
+When receiving session creation requests from a particular user, the WebX Router verifies that the X11 session Id is always valid: a new session Id is returned if the Xorg process is recreated and then the WebX Router will spawn a new WebX Engine.

-#### Requests to WebX Session Manager
+#### X11 session creation

-On receiving session creation requests with login credentials, a new socket connection is made to the WebX Session Manager.
-The login details along with the requested session screen width and height are sent as request parameters.
+Authentication is provided using a standard linux PAM service that verifies the username and password.

-The WebX Session Manager validates the login credentials using the PAM services.
-Having successfully authenticated the user, it will determine if an X11 session is already running or whether a new one is required.
+Once authenticated, the server will determine if an X11 session is already running or not.

-In its response, the WebX Session Manager communicated the following details for the X11 session:
+If a new X11 session is required the server will:

- - the unique session id
+- Spawn a configured Xorg processes using the UID and GID of the user with the desired screen resolution.
+A unique DISPLAY environment variable is selected (a simple counter from 60) and the X11 server is secured using the XAUTHORITY environment variable.
- - user details (username and UID)
+- Spawn a configured window manager.
+This is typically a script to start the desired manager.
+By default a script is included to start Xfce4.
+The environment variables necessary to connect to the X11 server (DISPLAY, XAUTHORITY) are passed to the window management script which runs using the user's UID and GID.

- - the DISPLAY id
+Each session has its own unique sessionId.

- - the XAUTHORITY path
+Each Xorg and window manager has it's own log files generated for debugging purposes.

 #### Spawning WebX Engine sessions

-Using the information returned by the WebX Session Manager the WebX Router will determine if a WebX Engine is running or not.
+The WebX Router will determine if a WebX Engine is running or not for a given X11 session.

 If a new WebX Engine is required it spawns a new process using the user's UID as process owner.